rwilson-umbc/ges666-400/syllabus/readme.md

-# Learning Objectives
+# Learning Objectives and Outcomes are:

-  - Identify the four main theories of geography,
+  - identify the four main theories of geography,
+  - discover how geography integrates into statistics,
+  - discern the difference between the primary mapping classification schemes,
   - make maps that meet the standards of graphical excellence,
   - Model and analyze urban networks and flows
   - Train and interpret various kinds of urban models